Stability analysis of time-delay systems in the parametric space: Stability equivalence within a region

 Fig. \ref{fig:example_distributed_region} shows the results of applying \eqref{eq:region_iterative} to ten different starting points, for which the number of unstable poles are determined using Cauchy's argument principle.
-The obtained stability regions are similar regardless which starting point is chosen in the interior of the represented regions\footnote{ If a starting point is on the boundary of two regions, then condition $f(j\omega, \bm{\tau^0}) \neq 0$ is not satisfied and Theorems \ref{thm:line_sufficient}, \ref{thm:line_nsc_convergence}, \ref{thm:region_sufficient} and \ref{thm:region_nsc} cannot be applied.}.
-The algorithm diverges in the positive (north and east) directions of both axes, indicating that the stability limit is $\infty$ (Theorem \ref{thm:line_nsc_convergence}).
-In those directions, the system is stable independently of $\tau$ and $k$.
+The obtained stability regions are similar regardless which starting point is chosen in the interior of the represented regions\footnote{If a starting point is on the boundary of two regions, then condition $f(\j\omega, \bm{\tau^0}) \neq 0$ is not satisfied and Theorems \ref{thm:line_sufficient}, \ref{thm:line_nsc_convergence}, \ref{thm:region_sufficient} and \ref{thm:region_nsc} cannot be applied.}.
+The algorithm reached boundaries of the search space in the positive direction (up and right).
+This could be an indication that the system is unstable independently of $\tau$ and $k$ in the areas of the parametric space lying beyond the search region (in these directions).

 Additionally, Fig. \ref{fig:example_retarded_region} shows the results of iterative applications of Corollary \ref{cor:final} to Example \ref{example:example_retarded}.